s-kyungyong/Kronos/Genome_annotation/README.md

 hmm-assembler.pl Kronos . > Kronos_manual.hmm
 ```

-GINGER was run as below.
+GINGER was run roughly as below.
+Note that we had to make changes in the next flow modules for the modifications mentioned earlier in this section.
 ```
 nextflow -C nextflow.config run mapping.nf
 nextflow -C nextflow.config run denovo.nf